giyu51/zabbix-graphs-bottleneck-classification/README.md

 ## :art: Customization

 In the **[zabbix_conf.json](./zabbix_conf.json)** file, in [*"Model Training"*]() section, you have the flexibility to customize various parameters to tailor the image classification and model training process according to your specific requirements.
-These parameters allow you to control aspects such as *directory paths*, *image settings*, *batch size*, *class names*, *training epochs*, and even the *model structure*.
+These parameters allow you to control aspects such as *directory paths*, *image settings*, *batch size*, *class names*, *training epochs*.

-By adjusting these parameters, you can adapt the project to different datasets, image dimensions, training preferences, and even experiment with different model architectures.
+By adjusting these parameters, you can adapt the project to different datasets, image dimensions, training preference.

 ```json